 Conveyors come in many different styles and configurations and they move product from place to place.
-Conveyors can move it on a belt or chain or roller, to name a few.
-Conveyors move product horizontally, up inclines, and vertically.
-They can be reciprocating or move product around corners.
+Conveyors can move it on a belt, chain or roller, to name a few.
+They can also move product horizontally, up inclines, and vertically.
+Conveyors can be reciprocating or move product around corners as well.
 But did you also know that conveyors are responsible for HOW product is delivered?
 Continue reading to learn about the three main modes of conveyor operation.

 One of the single biggest influences on conveyor design is the product being conveyed.
 In this post we’ve broken down the top five product characteristics to keep in mind when selecting a conveyor type.